Project Types and 2021 Forms

-All projects with Agreements Between Owner and Architect (O/A Agreements) dated August 1, 2020 or later must use 2020 Forms.
-Pre-2020 Forms for such projects will not be accepted.
+All projects within DCM's jurisdiction with Agreements Between Owner and Architect (O/A Agreements) dated August 1, 2020 or later must use current Forms.
+Pre-2020 Forms for such projects will not

-2020 Forms may be used for any project with O/A Agreements dated earlier than August 1, 2020.
+be accepted.
+Current post-2020 Forms may be used for any project with O/A Agreements dated earlier than August 1, 2020.
 Updated forms are published once a quarter, unless urgent.
-The O/A Agreement,

 webpage for help concerning use, security and formatting of pdfs.